 Developed by Sattar Bawany from the Singapore based Center for Executive Education, it is a progressive model based on competency development, covering different performance areas in which the leader needs to act.

 Self-Determination Theory of Leadership

 A recent model of leadership competencies (Towler, 2020) has been derived from well-established scientific principles because it incorporates self-determination theory into the model (Fowler, 2018).
 The model posits that leaders need to nurture their subordinates’ basic psychological needs including autonomy, relatedness, and competence (Deci and Ryan, 2004).

 Leaders show competence in autonomy when they encourage their subordinates to realize that they have choices and their behaviour is under their own control.
 Leaders who allow autonomy are less likely to demand accountability or apply pressure.
 When leaders show relatedness, they show their subordinates that they care about their contribution to the team and sustain connectedness.
 Effective leaders also make their employees feel competent by encouraging them to demonstrate their skills and allowing them to grow and flourish.

 Servant Leadership Institute Model

 Developed by the Servant Leadership Insitute, this model is based on the Servant Leadership concept of “inverting the pyramid”.
-Instead of focusing on power, the Leader should focus on inspiration of its people, and play a “servant” role.
+Instead of focusing on power, the Leader should focus on the inspiration of their people, and play a “servant” role.

 Seven Levels of Leadership Consciousness

-By using this model, Leaders can establish how much they can develop themselves and adapt in otder to have the greatest possible impact on their organisations and teams.
+By using this model, Leaders can establish how much they can develop themselves and adapt in order to have the greatest possible impact on their organisations and teams.